Florrinell F. Morton

 Florinnell Francis Morton (December 20, 1904 – January 4, 1990) was an American librarian, educator, and president of the American Library Association from 1961 to 1962.

+Morton was on staff of the Library at the University of North Texas.

-She served as Director of the Library School at Louisiana State University from 1944 to 1971.
-Prior to joining LSU, Morton had been on staff of the Library at the University of North Texas.
+She then served as Director of the Library School at Louisiana State University from 1944 to 1971.
+She was president of the Association of American Library Schools in 1946-47.

+Morton was honored with the Essae Martha Culver Award by the Louisiana Library Association in 1966.

+Morton was an official participant and recognized expert at the Conference on Library Education in the South (held April 20–22, 1967, at Atlanta University.

 She was married to Charles Hester Morton.